 Is It Actually Called Black Panther 2?

 This is the second movie so expect everyone you know to call it Black Panther 2.
-However, the movie’s official title is rumored to be Black Panther: The Lost Kingdom.
+However, the movie’s official title was rumored to be Black Panther: The Lost Kingdom.
 As it turns out, the official reveal came to be something else, something a little more powerful for those who feel tied to Wakanda itself.

 Black Panther 2 Cast: Who’s Coming Back?

 Black Panther 2 was officially announced at Disney’s D3 convention, one month after Comic-Con International 2019.
 Marvel Studios President Kevin Feige confirmed the news in an interview with Entertainment Weekly.
 He said, “We absolutely will do that,” but did not reveal any plot secrets.

 We expect that the original Wakandan cast members will return.
 They include Letitia Wright (Shuri), Lupita Nyong’ o (Nakia), Daniel Kaluuya (W’Kabi), and Danai Gurira (Okoye).